 When you look at any behavior scoring, there’s the “typical” kids.
 In this bell curve, the kids in the green zone of scoring are considered normal.
 The kids in the red zone are two standard deviations off of “normal” and typically qualify for things like IEP’s (or gifted services) or SSI disability payments.
 The kids in the yellow zone – one standard deviation off – would often benefit from some services / accommodations, but may not get diagnosed early or ever.

 To Test or Not to Test

 I have been a childbirth educator for over 20 years.
 In that field, we often say – before you get a test, think what you will do with the results and whether it will be helpful to you to have the results.

 If you are a parent deciding whether to test, or an early childhood professional deciding whether to refer for testing, it’s worth asking that same question.

-If there are services that you believe that your child would benefit from that they can only access if they have a diagnosis, then you should get your child tested.
+If there are services that you believe that a child would benefit from that they can only access if they have a diagnosis, then they should be tested.
+If you believe they are being labeled as lazy, or spoiled, or whatever judgmental label, and you are wondering if there may be an underlying cause, they could be tested.
 If it would be helpful to you as a parent to have a “label” that helps you better understand your child and learn more about what they need, then it’s worth getting them tested to learn more from a professional, whether that’s a diagnosis or just resources for more ideas and support.
-(My daughter chose to pursue a diagnosis at age 20, during her sophomore eyar of college.
-For her, the diagnosis came as a relief, because in the past, it was easy to think her “quirks” were her fault and she should be able to fix them herself.
-Once she had the diagnosis of autism, she was better able to accept that this is just who she is and it’s OK to ask for the accommodations she needs to be successful.)

 To refer or not to refer